 Once you’ve migrated your site over to your Servebolt powered site you may run into some issues if you’ve missed a step.
-The following is issues we see frequently:
+The following are issues we see frequently:

-- The DNS of your domain has not been changed yet
+- The DNS of your domain has not been changed or propagated yet

 - Your domain is not pointing to the correct IP address